The oriented graph of multi-graftings in the Fuchsian case: Abstract

 \section{Abstract}

-We prove the connectedness and calculate the diameter of the oriented graph of graftings associated to exotic $\mathbb{CP}^1$-structures on a compact surface $S$ with a given holonomy representation of Fuchsian type.
+We prove the connectedness and compute the diameter of the oriented graph of multi-graftings associated to exotic $\mathbb{CP}^1$-structures on a compact surface $S$ with a given holonomy representation of Fuchsian type.